This article offers key takeaways from Amanda Steinberg’s book, ‘Worth It – Your Life, Your Money, Your Terms’, as it relates to Indian women.

 1. Change your money story

-We need to change the stories we tell ourselves.
+We need to change the money story we tell ourselves.
 For example, we need to stop saying:

 - My husband/partner will take care of me, should we run into money issues